mhnvelu/aws-serverless-project/README.md

                     Token".
                     - Invoke URL is available for each Method under each Resource in each stage.
                       This is url can be accessed from browser.
-                    - API cache can be enabled/disabled
+                    - Cache settings : API cache can be enabled/disabled.
+                        - Cache can be enabled per Method level if it has queryParams.
+                        - 0.5GB to 237GB
+                        - Encrypt cache, TTL can be configured
+                        - Caching is for GET requests
+                        - Use CloudWatch API Cache Metrics.
+                        - Its not available for free tier.
                     - Logs/Tracing
                     - Stage Variables
-                    - Method level throttling  can be enabled/disabled, throttling value can be modified.
+                    - Stage level throttling  can be enabled/disabled, throttling value can be modified.
+Each Method in this stage respect the rates configured.
+Default Rate is 10K/sec and Burst is 5K/sec.
+                    - WAF
                     - Canary
                         - A Canary is used to test new API deployments and/or changes to stage variables.
 A Canary can receive a percentage of requests going to your stage.
 In addition, API deployments will be made to the Canary first before being able to be promoted to the entire stage.
                         - Canary Stage Request Distribution, Cache, Canary Stage Variables can configured.